CodeFabrikGmbH/bend/README.md

 # Usage
 The dashboard is available in the `/dashboard` path.

-The configuration is available in the `/config` path.
+The configuration is available in the `/configs` path.

 # Unusable paths
-Some endpoints are not available for tracking as they are in use for internal purposes.
+Some paths are not available for tracking as they are in use for internal purposes.
 These are:

 * /dashboard

-* /config

-* /static

-* /delete
+* /configs

-* /sendRequest
+* /login
 * /readme
+* /api/*
+* /static/*
 * /favicon.ico